 If you want to decrease your cancer —and heart disease risk— even more, ramp up the intensity and add some weight-bearing exercises, as well.
 “The preponderance of epidemiologic studies indicates that women who engage in 3-4 hours per week of moderate to vigorous levels of exercise have a 30%-40% lower risk for breast cancer than sedentary women.”

-Exercise is especially important for reducing breast cancer risk in postmenopausal women as it can directly help reduce your body mass index (BMI) (what’s your BMI?).
-Studies have shown that an increased BMI after menopause leads to a greater chance of acquiring breast cancer.
+Exercise is especially important for reducing breast cancer risk in postmenopausal women as it can directly help reduce your body mass index (BMI) (what’s my BMI?).
+Studies have shown that an increased BMI after menopause leads to a greater chance of acquiring breast cancer (learn all about menopause, HRT and breast cancer risk here).
 Specifically, “women who are overweight or obese have a 50%-250% greater risk for postmenopausal breast cancer.”